ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   the length of the IP address in bits, the lower bits of the IP address that are not covered by the prefix length MUST all be set to 0.

-* "ipproto" MUST represent a decimal integer between 0 and 255 inclusive, or the wildcard value "*".
+* "ipproto" MUST represent a decimal integer between 0 and 255 inclusive or the wildcard value "*".

 ~~~ ascii-art